ivaylokenov/MyTested.WebApi/documentation/README.md

 		.WithHeaders(someDictionaryWithHeaders));

-// adding custom content header to the request message MyWebApi
+// adding custom content header to the request message
+// * adding content headers requires content to be initialized and set MyWebApi
 	.Controller<WebApiController>()
 	.WithHttpRequestMessage(request => request
 		.WithContentHeader("SomeContentHeader", "SomeContentHeaderValue"));

-// adding custom content header with multiple values to the request message MyWebApi
+// adding custom content header with multiple values to the request message
+// * adding content headers requires content to be initialized and set MyWebApi
 	.Controller<WebApiController>()
 	.WithHttpRequestMessage(request => request
 		.WithContentHeader("SomeContentHeader", new[] { "SomeContentHeaderValue", "AnotherContentHeaderValue" }));

-// adding custom content headers provided as dictionary to the request message MyWebApi
+// adding custom content headers provided as dictionary to the request message
+// * adding content headers requires content to be initialized and set MyWebApi
 	.Controller<WebApiController>()
 	.WithHttpRequestMessage(request => request